kneron/document_center/docs/toolchain/appendix/app_flow_manual.md

 	* If binary, will look for binary files instead
 	* Example can be found at ```app/template_app/example_image_list.json```
   * Every JSON key except ```id``` is used
+* -is: single input test, will not need to be used
 * -n: set for number of images to test, default is all of the images in the test directory
+* --ort: call ONNXRUNTIME Dynasty library
 * -p: set this to determine what kind of JSON folder will be used
 	* This will only be used for internal runners, external users do not need to use this option
+* -pv: specifies platform version, not needed
 * -r: set this option if you want to resume a dataset that was previously run that ended in the middle because of crash/user stop/other error
 * -s: sort the inputs in alphanumerical order
 * -v: set this if you want to simulate the hardware limitations and drop some input images when running a video dataset